 Tulip Time is a lovely festival that takes place each spring in Holland, which celebrates Dutch heritage, Dutch dancing, Dutch fashion, and of course iconic Dutch tulips.
 There’s even an authentic windmill imported from the Netherlands in 1964 that sits in Windmill Island Gardens, surrounded by fields of beautiful, blooming tulips.
-Millions of tulip bulbs are planted every fall by volunteers and city staff, and they burst into colorful bloom late April to early May, and it’s definitely a bucket-list worthy site!
+More than 5 Million tulip bulbs are planted every fall by volunteers and city staff (read all about the fields of tulips and different types from around the world here), and they burst into colorful bloom late April to early May, and it’s definitely a bucket-list worthy site!
 There are hundreds of varieties and dozens of colors ranging from whites and pastel pinks and yellows to deep purples, reds, and oranges, colors that look neon, and some that are very pastel, and everything in between!

 Location: Holland, Michigan

 Age Range: All Ages

 Family Friendly: Yes

 Events: Dutch Dancing, Fireworks, Tulip Tours, Artisan Markets, 5k or 10k Races, Live Music, Carnival, Parades, City Tours, Dutch Cultural Exhibits, Dutch Food & Crafts, Dutch Brunches & Traditional Foods, Yoga in the Tulips, Flower Arranging & Cooking Classes, Dinner Shows, Tall Ship Tours, Art Exhibits, Dancing & Dance Lessons, Street Food & Food Trucks, Tulip Bulb & Wooden Shoe Sales, and lots more.
 See full list of events and schedule here.